Foreign Purchase of Australian Property: FIRB Approval and Process

 The rules surrounding the purchase of Australian real estate - by anyone other than Australian citizens and Permanent Residents - are complex and became even more so on December 1, 2015 with the introduction of Foreign Investment Review Board (FIRB) application fees and a new compliance/penalty regime.
-These changes reinforced our stated view that no foreign investor should purchase Australian real estate without legal advice to ensure that they remain compliant with regulatory requirements.
+These changes reinforced our view that no foreign investor should purchase Australian real estate without legal advice to ensure that they are compliant with regulatory requirements.

 We have attempted to simplify the often complex FIRB rules in the documents below.
 The first is a Guide focussed on explaining the purchase process for foreign citizens who are not resident in Australia wishing to invest in Australian property.
 The second document contains Flow Charts which attempt to summarise the FIRB rules as they apply both to Temporary Residents in Australia and Foreign Non-Residents (FNR) outside of Australia.
-The Guide and flow charts are intended as providing background material rather than professional advice and are NOT intended to be relied upon - you are encouraged to contact the FIRB (www.firb.gov.au) directly or we can arrange professional advice if requested.
+The Guide and flow charts are intended as providing background material rather than professional advice and are NOT intended to be relied upon.
+You are encouraged to contact the FIRB (www.firb.gov.au) directly or we can arrange specific professional advice.

 Note that foreign investors intending to buy real estate in Australia may have access to the Australian mortgage market and mortgage finance, but they must seek prior approval from the Government through the Foreign Investment Review Board (FIRB) unless specifically exempted by the Foreign Acquisitions and Takeovers Regulations.

 Purchase of Australian Urban Property

 FIRB provisions exempt the following individuals and entities from needing to seek approval before purchasing Australian residential real estate: